-- 1. Hard Hats unless written authorization is given by the Project Engineer or Government Designated Authority in circumstances of work operations that have limited potential for falling object hazards such as during finishing work or minor remodeling.
+- 1. Hard Hats unless written authorization is given by the Project Engineer in circumstances of work operations that have limited potential for falling object hazards such as during finishing work or minor remodeling.
 With authorization to relax the requirement of hard hats, if a worker becomes exposed to an overhead falling object hazard, then hard hats would be required in accordance with the OSHA regulations. - 2.
-Safety glasses unless written authorization is given by the Project Engineer or Government Designated Authority in circumstances of no eye hazards, appropriate safety glasses meeting the ANSI Z.87.1 standard must be worn by each person on site. - 3.
-Appropriate Safety Shoes based on the hazards present, safety shoes meeting the requirements of ASTM F2413-11 shall be worn by each person on site unless written authorization is given by the Project Engineer or Government Designated Authority in circumstances of no foot hazards. - 4.
-Hearing protection Use personal hearing protection at all times in designated noise hazardous areas or when performing noise hazardous tasks.
+Safety glasses unless written authorization is given by the Project Engineer appropriate safety glasses meeting the ANSI Z.87.1 standard must be worn by each person on site. - 3.
+Appropriate Safety Shoes based on the hazards present, safety shoes meeting the requirements of ASTM F2413-11 shall be worn by each person on site unless written authorization is given by the Project Engineer.

+4. Hearing protection - Use personal hearing protection at all times in designated noise hazardous areas or when performing noise hazardous tasks.